-In Gudhi\stat we currently implement a discretization of the distributions described above.
-The base of this implementation is 2-dimensional array of pixels.
+In Gudhi_stat we currently implement all the structures described above.
+The base of this implementation is 2-dimensional arrays of pixels.
 Each pixel have assigned a real value which is a sum of values of distributions induced by each point of the persistence diagram.
-At the moment we compute the sum of values on a center of a pixels.
-It can be easily extended to any other function (like for instance sum of integrals of the intermediate distribution on a pixel).

-The parameters that determine the structure are the following:
+The parameters of the structure are as follows:

-- 1. A positive integer k determining the size of the kernel we used (we always assume that the kernels are square). - 2.
-A filter: in practice a square matrix of a size $2k+1 \times 2k+1$ .
-By default, this is a discretization of N(0,1) kernel. - 3.
+- 1. Size of the image (we always assume that the images are square). - 2.
+A filter: in practice a square matrix of a size $2k + 1 \times 2k + 1$.
+By default, this is a Gaussian kernel, but any other can be used instead. - 3.
 The box $[x_0, x_1] \times [y_0, y_1]$ bounding the domain of the persistence image. - 4.
-Scaling function.
-Each Gaussian kernel at point (p,q) gets multiplied by the value of this function at the point (p,q). - 5.
+Scaling function (each Gaussian kernel at point (p,q) gets multiplied by the value of this function at the point (p,q). - 5.
 A boolean value determining if the space below diagonal should be erased or not.
-To be precise: when points close to diagonal are given then sometimes the kernel have support that reaches the region below the diagonal.
-If the value of this parameter is true, then the values below diagonal can be erased.